open-contracting/standard/standard/docs/en/04_implementation/02_publication_patterns.md

 The link to the release or record should be provided via a <link> tag, and the updated date of the entry should reflect the updated date of that release or record.
 The <id> should reflect the release id for release, or the ocid for records.

-The releaseTag should be contained within a <category> element of the feed.
+The release.tag should be contained within a <category> element of the feed.

 Feeds requiring pagination should follow the approach set out in [RFC 5005](https://tools.ietf.org/html/rfc5005#section-3).